72nd/osc-utility/README.md

 ### JSON Output

 When using the `--json-log` flag, the output will be in JSON format.
 This can be useful for parsing the output with tools like [jq](https://stedolan.github.io/jq/) or incorporating osc-utility into other tools.
-For example `osc-utility --json-log server --port 9000` will output something like this:
+For example `osc-utility --json-log server --port 9000` will output something along these lines when a new message arrives:

 ```json
 {